ciaranheaney/accessible-python-web-ide/README.md

 ### General Instructions

-1. Write Python code in code editor section (Python 3.8.1).
+1. Write Python code in code editor section (IDE is running Python 3.8.1).
 2. Enter inputs in the Input Area if necessary for the specific program.
 3. Run the code by pressing the `Run Code` button or using the `Ctrl+R` keyboard shortcut.
 4. Press the `Stop Code` button or use the `Ctrl+S` keyboard shortcut to cancel the code execution request.